How long does it take to potty train a puppy?

 Some puppies are easier to potty train than others

-Here are some reasons why potty training a Weimaraner puppy was pretty easy:
+Here are some reasons why potty training my Weimaraner puppy was pretty easy:

 1. Weimaraners seem pretty easy to potty train because they’re smart!
 Some breeds may be more challenging.
 Just be consistent.